insanity54/ld47/README.md

 ### Levelling Up

 **Pure Spells** which are successfully cast level up your character by being placed in the **Character Level Zone** after the effects are carried out. **Contaminated Spells** do not level up your character, and are discarded after their effects are carried out.

+Characters start at level zero.
+Leveling up gives the character a benefit of inflicting +1 damage per level.
+This damage bonus applies to *all* sources of damage, including **Spells**, and **Chance Cards**.